Heftwig/Advandism-Avatar-Optimizer/README.md

 This project is going to be expanded, it will include more tools and features to optimize your own avatars with ease.

 Currently supports:
-- triangle simplification heavily modified version of [Unity Mesh Simplification](https://github.com/Whinarn/UnityMeshSimplifier)
+- Triangle simplification heavily modified version of [Unity Mesh Simplification](https://github.com/Whinarn/UnityMeshSimplifier)
+- Material merger (partial shader compability, work in progress)
+- Mesh merger

 ## How to Use
 In "Tools" you open the UI and see for yourself.